byrokrat/banking/README.md

 ### Rewrites

-When parsing an account number fails the standard factory attempts to rewrite to see if a valid account number can be produced.
+When parsing an account number fails the standard factory attempts rewriting it to see if a valid account number can be produced.

 1. It tries to interpret the first digit of the serial number as a clearing check digit.
 1. It tries to trim left side ceros from the serial number.
-1. It tries to append the clearing number `3300` to se if the account number is a valid Nordea personal account number.
+1. It tries to append the clearing number `3300` to see if the account number is a valid Nordea personal account number.

 If any of the rewrites (or any combination of rewrites) is successful the rewritten